K-19-2/pn-houserobbery/README.md

 # Instructions - ESX

 ## 1. Items
-Add items using the SQL file provided.
+Add items using the SQL file provided, removing any lines for items that are already included on your server.
+Each items weight should also be configured according to your servers standards.
 ### 1a. pn-houserobbery.sql
 ```sql